Discrete Microlocal Morse Theory: Microlocal Sheaf Theory and Discrete Morse Theory

 \section{Microlocal Sheaf Theory and Discrete Morse Theory}

-In this section we establish a microlocal generalization of two classical results of discrete Morse theory (Theorem \ref{thm:microlocal-morse} and Theorem \ref{thm:micro-morse-ineq}).
-These generalizations show that the fibers of an order preserving map between posets which lie in the discrete microsupport of a given sheaf correspond to non-isomorphisms between sheaf hypercohomology groups of adjacent sub/super-level sets.
+In this section, we establish a microlocal generalization of two classical homological results of discrete Morse theory (Theorem \ref{thm:microlocal-morse} and Theorem \ref{thm:micro-morse-ineq}).
+These generalizations show that the fibers---preimages of singletons---of an order preserving map between posets which lie in the discrete microsupport of a given sheaf correspond to non-isomorphisms between sheaf hypercohomology groups of adjacent sub-level or super-level sets.
 We begin by introducing the discrete microsupport of a complex of sheaves and illustrating some of its basic properties.